 "Oh, that makes sense.
 We reboot our servers every Sunday night and emails do not go out during that time for a few hours."

 Despite this, the partner was still upset with me.
 There were no apologies for this.
 “You worked 72 hours straight?
-I don't care!
-I want that memo when I get out of church!
+I do not care!
+I want that memo when I get out of the church!
 Have a nice Easter!”

 When I started my first legal job, I remember taking a one-week vacation one summer.
 Before I left, a partner I had never worked with called me on the phone at home the night before I was leaving for vacation: